developerzohaib786/developerzohaib786/README.md

 ## Get in touch

-If you have a project that needs a reliable full-stack engineer — or you're hiring remote — I'd like to hear about it.
+If you have a project that needs a reliable full-stack engineer or you're hiring remote, I'd like to hear about it.

 📧 [zohaibirshad678@gmail.com](mailto:zohaibirshad678@gmail.com)
 💼 [linkedin.com/in/developerzohaib](https://linkedin.com/in/developerzohaib)